awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 1. Choose **Create cluster** to create a cluster\.

 1. Follow the instructions on the console page to enter the properties for **Cluster configuration**\.

-You can get a recommendation of your cluster configuration based on the size of your data and number of nodes\.
-To use this tool, look for **Calculate the best configuration for your needs**\.
+   Choose one of the following methods to size your cluster:
+**Note**
+The following step describes an Amazon Redshift console that is running in an AWS Region that supports RA3 node types\.
+For a list of AWS Regions that support RA3 node types, see [Overview of RA3 node types](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-ra3-node-types) in the *Amazon Redshift Cluster Management Guide*\.
+   + If your AWS Region supports RA3 node types, choose either **Production** or **Free trial** to answer the question **What are you planning to use this cluster for?**

+     If your organization is eligible, you might be able to create a cluster under the Amazon Redshift free trial program\.
+To do this, choose **Free trial** to create a configuration with the dc2\.large node type\.
+For more information about choosing a free trial, see [Amazon Redshift free trial](http://aws.amazon.com/redshift/free-trial/)\.
+   + If you don't know how large to size your cluster, choose **Help me choose**\.
+Doing this starts a sizing calculator that asks you questions about the size and query characteristics of the data that you plan to store in your data warehouse\.

+     If you know the required size of your cluster \(that is, the node type and number of nodes\), choose **I'll choose**\.
+Then choose the **Node type** and number of **Nodes** to size your cluster for the proof of concept\.

 1. Follow the instructions on the console page to enter the properties for **Cluster details**\.
 **Note**